jhu-cisst/mechatronics-embedded/ReadMe.md

 It is necessary to install `libtinfo5`, e.g., `sudo apt install libtinfo5` in addition to the usual development tools.

-Vitis 2022.2 already contains CMake V3.3.2, which is used if the Xilinx `settings64.sh` file is sourced before calling CMake.
+Vitis 2022.2 and 2023.1 already contain CMake V3.3.2, which is used if the Xilinx `settings64.sh` file is sourced before calling CMake.
 Note that it is not necessary to source `settings64.sh`, as long as the paths to Vivado and Vitis (xcst) are specified via the CMake GUI.